khawla-cs/Manipulate-with-turtlesim-package-in-ROS-noetic/README.md

 ## Turtlesim

-1- This command is going to shaw a graphical window with a turtle
+1- This command is going to show a graphical window with a turtle
 ```
 rosrun turtlesim turtlesim_node
 ```